 Last updated April 2023

 The Mid-Sussex 18.83 Group built three exhibition layouts, Pulborough, West Chiltington, and Brighton Road.
 West Chiltington has been converted to a modern image layout, and Brighton Road has been dismantled.
 Pulborough is still available for exhibitions, and has been completely scenically refurbished and substantially rewired.
 The sliding traversers which have given so much trouble over the years have been reconstructed to use cassettes, as on Plumpton Green.
 Apart from anything else, this makes loading and unloading of stock on and off the layout at exhibitions much quicker and safer.
-It had its first public viewing, in its refurbished state, at the Bluebell show in 2017 .
+It had its first public viewing, in its refurbished state, at the Bluebell show in 2017.

-With the demise of the Mid-Sussex Group, Chris and I are now building our own new layout ‘Plumpton Green’ very closely based on Plumpton station on the Keymer Junction to Lewes line, in East Sussex.
-This is now (almost) complete and operational, and available for exhibition.
+With the demise of the Mid-Sussex Group, Chris and I have been building our own new layout ‘Plumpton Green’ very closely based on Plumpton station on the Keymer Junction to Lewes line, in East Sussex.
+This is now complete and operational, and available for exhibition.
 The layout has appeared at a number of shows since 2014, and won several awards, the most recent being the Peter Denny cup for the most authentically operated layout (Expo EM 2022) and the Signalling Record Society award for the best signalled layout (Warley 2022).
 Although ‘complete’ there are still improvements and additions to keep us busy over the next few years.
 You can track progress here.
 Recent photos can be seen here.